 \subsection{Architectures}

 \textbf{INT and Rubik's cube}.
 All components of {\abbrv} utilize the same architecture.
-Specifically, we used mBart, a transformer from the HuggingFace library (see \cite{DBLP:journals/corr/abs-2001-08210}).
+Specifically, we used mBart, a transformer from the HuggingFace library (see \citep{DBLP:journals/corr/abs-2001-08210}).
 To make training of the model and the inference faster we reduced the number of parameters: we used 45M learned parameters instead of 680M in the original implementation.
 We used 6 layers of encoder and 6 layers of decoder.
 The dimension of the model was set to 512 and the number of attention heads to 8.
 We adjusted the size of the inner layer of position-wise fully connected to 2048.
 During the inference, we used beam search with width 16 for INT and width 32 for Rubik's Cube.
 Our implementation of the model follows \cite[Appendix B.1]{czechowski2021subgoal}

 \textbf{Sokoban}.
 We used four convolutional neural networks: the subgoal generator, conditional low-level policy, value, and the verifier.
 They all share the same architecture with a different last layer, depending on the type of output.
 Each model had 7 convolutional layers with kernel size (3,3) and 64 channels.
 Conditional low-level policy and verifier need two Sokoban boards as an input, so for these networks we concatenate them (across the last, depth dimension) and we treat two boards as one tensor.
 For the value function on top of a stack of convolutional layers there is a fully connected layer with 150 outputs representing 150 distances to the goal or.
-CLLP has analogous final layers with the one exception that there are only two classes: determining if a subgoal is possible to reach by CLLP or not.
-Network used for generation of subgoals returns two outputs: distribution over possible modifications of a given state, and prediction whether a modified state is a good subgoal.
-First output is obtained with a fully connected layer, second with global average pooling followed by fully connected layer.
+CLLP has analogous final layers with the one exception that there are only two classes: determining whether it is possible to reach a subgoal by CLLP or not.
+The network used for generatiing subgoals returns two outputs: distribution over possible modifications of a given state, and prediction whether a modified state is a good subgoal.
+The first output is obtained with a fully connected layer, the second with global average pooling followed by a fully connected layer.
 Generation of a single subgoal is realised as a sequence of calls to this network.
 We start from a given state and iteratively apply modifications with high probability assigned by the first head of the network, until the second head predict that no more iterations are needed. (see also Appendix \ref{appendix:components_generator})